The Primary First Trust

 About the course

 This course is non-modular programme and runs for one year; successful completion will lead to the award of Qualified Teacher Status (QTS) only.
 We are delighted to be working in partnership with the University of Greenwich, who are an excellent Teacher Training provider.
 During the year, you will be placed in one of our schools and will also experience a comparative teaching experience within an alternative Key Stage with a four week placement at another of our partner schools.

 Our Bespoke Training Elements include:

-PFT comparative days - these days are organised and led by the Student Teachers for peer observation which also feature a masterclass delivered by the school’s experts.
+PFT comparative days - these days are organised and led by the Head Teachers of each school which feature a masterclass delivered by the school’s experts.

 PFT student teacher network